Tacoman369/MM3D-Randomizer-Dev/README.md

 # MM3D_Randomizer

+THIS IS NOT WHERE THE CURRENT RELEASES OF THE FULL RANDOMIZER CAN BE FOUND.
+FOR THE LATEST UPDATES PLEASE GO TO https://github.com/Z3DR/MM3D_Randomizer/releases/latest

 This is an item randomizer app for _The Legend of Zelda: Majora's Mask 3D_ for the Nintendo 3DS.

 * [General Description](#general-description)